lemonpkt/IPProject/README.md

 FreeAgent system using Python 3 and Django.
 Written for ELEC3609 Semester 2, 2017 at The University of Sydney.

+## Introduction

+The FreeAgent system is a Django-powered website that allows clients ("End Clients") to create projects and free lancers ("Free Agents") to accept them.

+## Current state of the code base

+There is currently functionality for registering users, creating new projects, accepting a project, and uploading a code submission to a project.
+There's a RESTful API endpoint for the manipulation of projects (discussed below).

+See the issues page for what needs doing.
+Currently, we'd like to impliment being able to download a file submission from a project, and being able to mark a project as "completed".
+Other possibilites include allowing a "Free Agent" to quit a project after it's been accepted.

 ## Installation

 ### 1. Clone this repo